 This tent has a nice geometry and tension that keeps you protected from the elements.
 Its eight stake points and additional options for guylines ensure that it anchors firmly to the ground in the wind.
 When pitched, the sides of the fly slope so the tent can't get broadsided by the wind quite as easily as some other models.

 One potential area for improvement is with ventilation.
 The fly runs low to the ground, which is excellent for preventing splashback.
 There are struts on each vestibule zipper that allow you to prop them open, even in the rain; they don't open very wide, leaving the tent susceptible to a bit of condensation.
 All in all, this tent will serve you well for 3-season camping.

 For its weight, this tent brings some durability as well.
-Its 20D ripstop nylon floor and 15D ripstop nylon fly are trending towards delicate, but still stand up to the regular stresses and strains of backpacking.
+Its 20D ripstop nylon floor and 15D ripstop nylon fly are trending towards delicate, but still, stand up to the regular stresses and strains of backpacking.

 The pole structure offers enough flexibility that we aren't concerned with snapping a piece during setup or breakdown.

 Weight and Packed Size